harveytriana/BlazorSignalRStreaming/README.md

 Case in which you want the client to send the server a list of objects of the same type, so that these objects are sent one by one or in batches.
 In practical example it could be that the user loads a file of considerable volume.
 In this way, the impact on the transmission is light and effective.

-The SignalR hub consists of a class that derives from `Hub`,  and one of its asynchronous methods contains a `IAsyncEnumerable parameter<T>`.
+The SignalR hub consists of a class that derives from `Hub`,  and one of its asynchronous methods contains a `IAsyncEnumerable<T>`.
 Let's see the example:

 ```csharp
 using System;